Last Updated on 22nd January 2023 by peppe8o

 Preconfiguring WiFi and enabling SSH

-So, before using it and after having flashed its SD, let’s configure WiFi and SSH connection directly modifying files inside SD card.
+So, before using it and after having flashed its SD, let’s configure WiFi and SSH connection directly modifying files inside the SD card.

 We will create a connection configuration file under this boot partition.

-Open your notepad and paste following lines:
+Open your notepad and paste the following lines:

 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev